SteveMcArthur/tutor-interventions/src/about.md

 ---
-layout: page.ect
+layout: about.ect
 title: About Us
+subTitle: Rachael's Welcome
 ---
-## Rachael's Welcome
 ![Rachael Dyer](/img/rachael-avatar.jpg)
 Welcome to Tutor Interventions in Kent.
 I’m Rachael Dyer and I set up Tutor Interventions to provide tutoring services for pupils in and around the Canterbury, East Kent area.